 The National Forage Bowl Competition is an undergraduate team competition.
 The format is similar to the popular game show Jeopardy; categories cover all aspects of forage production and management.
-A National Forage Bowl Cup is presented to the winning team to be displayed for the year on campus with the right to defend the Cup the following year.
 This is an excellent opportunity to get students from across the United States involved with a forage focused organization, to network with fellow students, to meet with forage leaders, and to learn about career opportunities in the forage industry.

 "Since I went to a small school, there were few competitive opportunities for agriculture students outside of research.
 Forage Bowl provided a wonderful opportunity to compete on a national stage." ~ Lisa Baxter, Forage Bowl Contestant